Sarika Saluja, General Manager of the World Toilet Organisation, based in Singapore, describes herself as a rebel.

 A lack of sanitation is one of humanities greatest problems – what first bought this cause to your attention?

-The more I travelled for work, the more pain I saw; I found out that many kids were dying because of this, but nobody seemed bothered.”
+The more I travelled for work, the more pain I saw.
+I found out that more than 800 kids were dying everyday because of this, but nobody seemed bothered.”

 1 in 3 women worldwide risk shame, disease, sexual harassment and rape because they have nowhere safe to go to the toilet.